erwin-ngitung/rtm-p/README.md

 * streamlit

 ## How to Run
-* Install package similiar with requirements.txt using "pip install -r requirements.txt" in your terminal.
+* Install a package similar with requirements.txt using "pip install -r requirements.txt" in your terminal.
 * After that, you can write "streamlit run main.py" to run this app.

 ## Acknowledgements
-Created by [Erwin Fernnda](https://github.com/erwin.ngitung) as a staff Machine Learning Engineer Center of PT.Intiva, Indonesia.
+It was created by [Erwin Fernnda](https://github.com/erwin.ngitung) as a staff Machine Learning Engineer Center of PT.Medco Energi International Indonesia.